Jake-Shiel-Data/Data_Analysis/SQL/README.md

 # SQL Learning Journey & Projects
 ## Welcome to My SQL Learning Repository

 Hello!
-I'm Jake Shiel, and this repository is a showcase of my SQL learning journey.
-This space captures my progress as I advance from basic
-SQL concepts to more advanced database management techniques.
+This repository is a showcase of my SQL learning journey.
+This space captures my progress as I advance from basic SQL concepts to more advanced database management techniques.
 My goal is to leverage SQL’s powerful capabilities for querying and manipulating data, turning raw data into actionable insights.